aretro-sane/archinstall/README.md

 - To get fastest pacman mirrors using reflector, run ```reflector --latest 20 --protocol https --sort rate --save /etc/pacman.d/mirrorlist```.
 - Again refresh the servers with ```pacman -Syy```.
 ### Disk setup and partitioning
+The EFI partition, created by default by Windows, is small.
+We are gonna create a ```/boot``` Linux extended boot partition to mitigate the problem.
+Also, I am creating a swap partition.
+Although I have 16GB RAM, I had use for a swap partition previously when compiling large OSS projects.
+The swap partition size will be 16GB too.
+If you feel it's excessive, you may reduce it, or may use a swapfile.
+I am also not creating separate ```/home``` partition, as I have all javascript, rust, haskell, go in my home folder, and there are large docker containers in my root folder.
+Though I am sure I will not run out of space, I have some difficulty deciding how much space to dedicate to each partition, so I am just not bothering to create unnecessary partitions and fragment my disk.
 - I am installing arch on SSD, so it is ```/dev/nvme0n1```.
 It may be different for you.
-- The EFI partition, created by default by Windows, is small.
-We are gonna create a /boot Linux extended boot partition to mitigate the problem.
 -